karstenlee10/Twitch_Stream_To_YouTube/README.md

 PLEASE CREDIT ME ON YOUR CHANNEL WHEN USING(channel description/video description) paste the github link

-AND IT WONT WORK WHEN THE BROWER(WINDOWS) AND THE GOOGLE ACCOUNT ARE NOT SET TO Chinese Traditional
+AND IT WONT WORK WHEN THE BROWER,WINDOWS AND THE GOOGLE ACCOUNT ARE NOT SET TO Chinese Traditional

 or you edit the element by yourself just change the language